-Kate managed her feelings by using active distractions like reading or talking to other people while feeding.
-She also employed hypnobirthing and CBT strategies to cope and described feeling more vulnerable when her brain space was not occupied.
+Active distractions helpful during feeding Kate managed her feelings by using active Coping by using hypnobirthing strategies distractions like reading or talking to other people while feeding.
+She also employed hypnobirthing Using CBT techniques to cope with negative feelings during feeding and CBT strategies to cope and described feeling more vulnerable when her brain space was not occupied.
+Strategy to postpone decisions and thoughts until occupied. after feeding Kate believed that hormones had a significant Best coping when occupying brain space - more vulnerable to effects of feelings if mind not busy part to play in her experience of negative feelings during breastfeeding, as well as her PND.
+When

-Kate believed that hormones had a significant part to play in her experience of negative feelings during breastfeeding, as well as her PND.
-When Breastfeeding feelings understood as triggered by hormones
+Breastfeeding feelings understood as triggered by hormones